 • The Access to Justice Institute (ATJI) is the home for pro bono, public interest, and social justice activities within the law school and offers opportunities to engage with underserved and marginalized communities and to use the law as a means to effect social change.
 ATJI hosts or sponsors many events through the year, including a Social Justice Mondays speaker series to encourage awareness and discussion.

-• The Center for Indian Law and Policy develops advocates for tribes and tribal communities by delivering an array of educational programs, services, and opportunities for law students, tribes, tribal citizens, and attorneys.
+• The Northwest Center for Indigenous Law develops advocates for indigenous peoples and tribal communities by delivering an array of educational programs, services, and opportunities for law students, tribes, indigenous peoples, and attorneys.

 • The Center for Civil Rights and Critical Justice educates future lawyers to be agents for social change and racial equality in all areas of the law, advocates for advancement of the law to achieve equal justice, and produces research to drive effective reform by revealing systems of oppression and exclusion.